ISSUES in SOCIAL AND ENVIROMENTAL

 Focus and Scope

-ISSUES IN SOCIAL AND ENVIRONMENTAL ACCOUNTING (Issues in SEA or ISEA) is networking and dissemination means of practices and theory of social and environmental accounting by people concerned with that field. in the journal, prospective authors can raise issues of the social and environmental accounting from many perspectives of accounting field and other fields that impact directly and directly on accounting field. the journal publishes empirical, theoretical, and review papers as well as book review.
+ISSUES In SOCIAL AND ENVIRONMENTAL ACCOUNTING (Issues in SEA or ISEA) is a networking and dissemination platform for the practices and theory of social and environmental accounting by people concerned with this field.
+In the journal, prospective authors can raise issues of social and environmental accounting from various perspectives within the accounting field and other fields that directly and indirectly impact it.
+The journal publishes empirical, theoretical, and review papers, as well as book reviews.
+ISSUES IN SOCIAL AND ENVIRONMENTAL ACCOUNTING (Issues in SEA or ISEA) is a networking and dissemination platform for the practices and theory of social and environmental accounting by people concerned with the field.
+In the journal, prospective authors can raise issues of social and environmental accounting from various perspectives within the accounting field and other fields that directly and indirectly impact it.
+The journal publishes empirical, theoretical, and review papers, as well as book reviews.

 Topics include but are not limited to: